Welcome to Tumbafest!

-Step 1: Find out everything you can about the delightful town of Tumbarumba.
-Note: search my blog for Tumbarumba or the roll off your tongue poetical phrase, Tumba- bloody-Rumba, and some real gems will pop up!
+Find out everything you can about the delightful town of Tumbarumba.
+Note: search my blog for Tumbarumba, or the roll off your tongue poetical phrase, Tumba- bloody-Rumba, and some real gems will pop up!
 Or you can just do a google search and see what you find!
-(It won’t be nearly as interesting as my personal anecdotes though – you were warned!)
+(It won’t be nearly as interesting as my personal anecdotes though – you were warned 🙂

-Step 2: Put aside the last weekend in February for the foreseeable future so that you don’t double book yourself.
+Put aside the last weekend in February for the foreseeable future so that you don’t double book yourself.
 You don’t want to miss out on this experience!
 This has been on the calendar every year since 1997!

-Step 8 : Periodically throughout the day launch yourself from your comfy position to taste-test some of the excellent local wines available in the Wine Courtyard, buy some yummy food in the Food Alley, take in a cooking demonstration or visit the Legend’s Beer Tent (what I call ‘running the gauntlet’).
+Periodically throughout the day launch yourself from your comfy position to taste-test some of the excellent local wines available in the Wine Courtyard, buy some yummy food in the Food Alley, take in a cooking demonstration or visit the Beer Tent (what I call ‘running the gauntlet’).

-Step 9: If you’ve brought your children or grandchildren along buy them a weekend pass for the amusement rides and tell them where you’ll be sitting for the rest of the day.
-They will find you if they need you!
-It’s great value as they were free to enter the festival in the first place.
+If you’ve brought your children or grandchildren along, there are so many more activities for kids to do this year, such as rock climbing.
+It’s great value as kids are free to enter the festival.
 They can have their face painted for free, play in the sandpit in the Kid’s Corner, ride their scooters or skateboards around on the skate park, ride around the pump track and catch up with all their little friends in a safe environment.
 They will find you if they need you!

 Repeat Saturday’s steps but if you have over indulged the night before just lie down on the crunchy grass and have a little rest – you’re among friends!

 Get together with your mates beforehand and arrange a fancy dress theme for the weekend.
-We’ve had pixies, groups in matching surf shirts, grown men in lederhosen, gladiators and other variations on the dress up theme.
+We’ve had pixies, groups in matching surf shirts, grown men in lederhosen, gladiators, vikings and other variations on the dress up theme.
 It’s all about the fun.

-2018 was the 21st anniversary of Tumbafest and I am proud to say that I have been to every event since its inception.
-I have volunteered, along with other interested townspeople, as part of the committee in previous years, but these days they have a paid organiser.
+Tumbafest has been running since 1997 and I am proud to say that I have been to every event since its inception.
+I have volunteered, along with other community minded people, on the committee in previous years, but these days they have a paid organiser.
 Helpful and friendly volunteers still do much of the hard work in getting it up and running.
 Make sure you say thank you if you see them wandering around in their special shirts.